-EVALUATIONS: Assessment will be based four exams: the first weighted at 20%, the second and third weighted at 25%, and the final exam worth 30%.
-Under "Learning Outcomes" above, you will see four sets of fifteen questions; each exam will consist of a randomly chosen five questions from those lists.
-The final exam will also include three questions from the list of "Summary" questions.
-Following the final grade assignments, students will be subjectively assessed for bonus points on the basis of their involvement in, and contributions to, the class, and attendance.
+EVALUATIONS: Assessment will be based on four exams: the first weighted at 20%, the second and third weighted at 25%, and the final exam worth 30%.
+Above, you will see four sets of fifteen questions; each of the four exams will consist of a randomly chosen five questions from those lists.
+The final exam will also include two questions from the list of "Summary" questions.
+Following the final grade assignments, students will be subjectively assessed for bonus points on the basis of their involvement in and contributions to the class, and attendance.